smurp/semconvert/README.md

-  --po, --passObjLike <RegEx...>     permit objects like --de, --denyEntityLike <RegEx...>  ignore subjects and objects like --pe, --passEntityLike <RegEx...>  permit subjects and objects like --dot-header <TEXT>                add TEXT at the top of GraphViz output -h, --help                         display help for command
+  --po, --passObjLike <RegEx...>     permit objects like --de, --denyEntityLike <RegEx...>  ignore subjects and objects like --pe, --passEntityLike <RegEx...>  permit subjects and objects like --dot-header <HEAD>                add HEAD at the top of GraphViz output -h, --help                         display help for command

 Examples: